technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 02/Lab02.md

 6. When the file is created in OneDrive, the trigger is invoked which in turn executes the flow **When a file is added** and updates the tracker.

-7. You can also check the details of the autonomous agent in the Activity tab in Copilot Studio.

 **Summary**